Has your LinkedIn strategy fallen short?

 Then narrow your focus in Austin by including those in your search criteria.
 Next, set your site on one specific individual at that company.

 Next, learn as much as you can about that person.
 Try other social platforms as well as LinkedIn.
 You want to know as much about them as you can for the next step.
+Now comes time for the introduction.

 Looking Beyond Your LinkedIn Marketing Strategy